mahdims/Bin_packing_scheduling/README.md

 <!-- LICENSE -->
 ## License

-It is distributed under the MIT License.
+It is distributed under the  GPL-3.0 License.
 See `LICENSE.txt` for more information.